-As the AI industry is evolving and becoming more prevalent, new exciting trends constantly emerge to accelerate digital transformation and enable companies to respond more quickly and effectively to global business challenges.
+As the AI industry is evolving and becoming more prevalent, new exciting trends constantly emerge to accelerate digital transformation and enable companies to adapt their digital product strategy to global business challenges.
 In this article, we’ll look into some major artificial intelligence developments in 2022 and explore the most anticipated AI trends in 2023.

 Revisiting 2022 AI trends

 Below are the most common AI trends everyone has been talking about in 2022: